LightNeO/retro-gaming-store/DEPLOYMENT_STATUS.md

 - Page number navigation
 - Maintains search/sort state across pages

+### QA Testing Tools
+- **Clear All Comments**: `DELETE /api/comments/clear_all/`
+- **Admin Authentication Required**
+- **Perfect for test setup and cleanup**

 ## 🚀 **Ready for Deployment**

-The application is now ready for deployment with fully functional search and filters.
-All dependencies are installed, configurations are updated, and the system passes all checks.
+The application is now ready for deployment with fully functional search and filters, plus a new QA testing endpoint for clearing all comments.

 ### Deployment Commands
 ```bash